Bewildering Stories

 Spelling and punctuation: The editor usually runs a spell-check and cleans up punctuation as best he can, and the Review Board is especially vigilant concerning the quality of texts.
 Please see our style manual.
 We go out of our way to help contributors writing in English as a second language, particularly with spelling, syntax, and idiomatic usage.

-1. Use either standard capitalization or none at all, not even for the pronoun “I” or proper names.
+1. Use either standard capitalization or none at all.
+The pronoun “I” and proper names are exceptions; they must be capitalized.

 Titles do not count; a title is the name of a work, not part of the work itself.
 Standard practice allows the first word of each verse of a poem to be capitalized.

-2. Use either standard punctuation or none at all.
+2. Use either standard punctuation or let line breaks substitute for it.
 Innovative punctuation, such as commas to indicate line breaks, is not allowed.

 3. A poem may have standard capitalization but no punctuation.
 However, the converse is not allowed: a poem with standard punctuation must use standard capitalization.